apache/cordova-docs/docs/en/edge/plugin_ref/plugman.md

 **NOTE:** You can skip this step if you don't want to pollute your global npm namespace by installing Plugman globally.
 If this is the case, then when you create a Cordova project with the shell tools, there will be a `node_modules` directory inside your project which contains Plugman.
-Since you did not instally globally, you will have to invoke node for every Plugman command, for example `node ./node_modules/plugman/main.js -version`.
+Since you did not install globally, you will have to invoke node for every Plugman command, for example `node ./node_modules/plugman/main.js -version`.
 The rest of this guide assumes you have installed Plugman globally, meaning you can invoke it with just `plugman`.

 ## Create a Cordova Project